warmist/scripts/docs/gui/launcher.rst

 information in the help area about how to get started.

-Once you have typed (or autocompleted) a word that matches a valid command, the help area shows the help for that command, including usage instructions.
-You can scroll the help text page by page by left/right clicking or with :kbd:`PgUp` and :kbd:`PgDn`.
+Once you have typed (or autocompleted) a word that matches a valid command, the help area shows the help for that command, including usage instructions and examples.
+You can scroll the help text by half pages by left/right clicking or with :kbd:`PgUp` and :kbd:`PgDn`.
 You can also scroll line by line with :kbd:`Ctrl`:kbd:`Up` and :kbd:`Ctrl`:kbd:`Down`.

 Command history
 ---------------